Adding a new dimension to DFT calculations of solids ...

 on the full-potential (linearized) augmented plane-wave ((L)APW) + local orbitals (lo) method,

 one among the most accurate schemes for band structure calculations.

 WIEN2k is an all-electron scheme including relativistic effects and

 has many features.
-It has been licensed by more than
+It has been licensed by almost

 In the last years it became a tradition to have at least one "WIEN-workshop"

 every year, where new and experienced users can learn more about the code,

 get intensive hands-on training, interchange ideas and share experiences.